Jack B. Weinstein

 Jack Bertrand Weinstein (August 10, 1921 – June 15, 2021) was a United States district judge of the United States District Court for the Eastern District of New York.
 Until his entry into inactive senior status on February 10, 2020, he maintained a full docket of cases.

-Early life, education and military service
+Early life and education

-Weinstein was born on August 10, 1921, into a Jewish family living temporarily in Wichita, Kansas, the son of Harry and Bessie (Brodach) Weinstein.
+Weinstein was born on August 10, 1921, into a Jewish family living temporarily in Wichita, Kansas.
+He was the son of Harry and Bessie (Brodach) Weinstein.
 He was raised partly in Brooklyn, New York.
 He graduated from Abraham Lincoln High School in Brooklyn's Brighton Beach district before receiving a Bachelor of Arts degree from Brooklyn College in 1943.
 During World War II, he served as a lieutenant in the United States Navy from 1943 to 1946.
 His duties included serving as deck officer on board the submarine USS Jallao, where he also ran the radar equipment.
-He graduated from Columbia Law School with a Bachelor of Laws degree in 1948.
+He graduated from Columbia Law School (on the G.I.
+Bill) with a Bachelor of Laws degree in 1948.

 Early legal career

-After law school he worked for the NAACP Legal Defense Fund, was a member of the litigation team for Brown v.
-Board of Education, and worked on the "one man, one vote" litigation of the 1960s.
-His collaborators included future Columbia Law School colleagues such as Charles Black and Jack Greenberg.
-He was a law clerk for Justice Stanley Fuld of the New York State Court of Appeals, from 1949 to 1950.
-He also worked for Republican State Senator Seymour Halpern.
-While on the faculty of Columbia Law School, he was county attorney of Nassau County, New York from 1955 to 1957.